intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 updates the loop-carried values for the next iteration.
 The number and types of the yielded values must correspond the scalar-type-list.

-Optionally, a loop-unrolling hint can be supplied to the compiler with an optional loop-unrolling factor.
-The unrolling factor must lie in the range :math:`0,\dots,2^{31}-1`.
-(Setting the unroll count to 1 makes the request to not unroll the loop and omitting the factor is a request to fully unroll the loop.)

 Returns
 ~~~~~~~